microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0/Microsoft.Graph.Notes.md

 Create new navigation property to sectionGroups for groups

 ### [New-MgGroupOnenoteSectionGroupSection](New-MgGroupOnenoteSectionGroupSection.md)
-Create new navigation property to sections for groups
+Create a new onenoteSection in the specified section group.

 ### [New-MgGroupOnenoteSectionPage](New-MgGroupOnenoteSectionPage.md)
 Create new navigation property to pages for groups

 ### [New-MgSiteOnenoteNotebook](New-MgSiteOnenoteNotebook.md)
-Create new navigation property to notebooks for sites
+Create a new OneNote notebook.

 ### [New-MgSiteOnenoteNotebookSection](New-MgSiteOnenoteNotebookSection.md)
-Create new navigation property to sections for sites
+Create a new onenoteSection in the specified notebook.

 ### [New-MgSiteOnenoteNotebookSectionGroup](New-MgSiteOnenoteNotebookSectionGroup.md)
-Create new navigation property to sectionGroups for sites
+Create a new section group in the specified notebook.

 ### [New-MgSiteOnenotePage](New-MgSiteOnenotePage.md)
 Create new navigation property to pages for sites